PayThePizzo/Predictive-Analysis-Notes/README.md

 ---

 ## Visualize the notes!
 Some of the notes are not done since I recently switch from taking notes on my portable devices, to my laptop.
-You should check out [this folder](https://univeit-my.sharepoint.com/:o:/g/personal/872966_stud_unive_it/EmzRSqQJNvdEvZhT6mza2cABYTuXF49ykUJIG-2f6PE8gg?e=MGkihy) for those notes (Students of UNIVE only).
+You should check out [this folder](https://univeit-my.sharepoint.com/:o:/g/personal/872966_stud_unive_it/EmzRSqQJNvdEvZhT6mza2cABYTuXF49ykUJIG-2f6PE8gg?e=MGkihy) regarding notes about SLR and MLR (Students of Ca'Foscari University of Venice only).

 * [Basics of Probability and Statistics](https://github.com/PayThePizzo/Predictive-Analysis-Notes/blob/main/Theory/0%20-%20BASICS.md)
 * [Simple Linear Regression](https://github.com/PayThePizzo/Predictive-Analysis-Notes/blob/main/Theory/1%20-%20SLR.md)